Medicare COVID-19 Vaccine Shot Payment

 • Effective August 24, 2021, communal spaces of a multi-unit or communal living arrangement

-• Effective August 24, 2021, assisted living facilities participating in the CDC’s Pharmacy Partnership for Long-Term Care Program when their residents are vaccinated through this program
+• Effective August 24, 2021, assisted living facilities participating in the CDC Pharmacy Partnership for Long-Term Care Program when you vaccinate their residents through this program

 These locations don’t qualify as a home for the additional payment amount: